All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Well-controlled (TSH 0.5-2.5) 12-17% of body weight Comparable to general population

-Partially controlled (TSH 2.5-6.0) 8-14% of body weight May be slightly reduced; optimize thyroid first
+Partially controlled (TSH 2.5-6.0) 8-14% of body weight May be slightly reduced. improve thyroid first

-Uncontrolled (TSH >6.0) Variable; potentially reduced Should optimize thyroid before starting Wegovy
+Uncontrolled (TSH >6.0) Variable. potentially reduced Should improve thyroid before starting Wegovy

 Individual results vary based on starting weight, diet, physical activity, adherence, and other medical conditions.
 Our physicians set realistic expectations based on your specific clinical profile consultation.